-Community strings are used to control management access to SNMP stations, as well as to authorize SNMP stations to receive trap messages from the switch.
-You therefore need to assign community strings to specified users or user groups, and set the access level.
+Community strings are used to control management access to SNMP version 1 and 2c stations, as well as to authorize SNMP stations to receive trap messages from the switch.
+You therefore need to assign community strings to specified users, and set the access level.